• 12 Neglinnaya Street, Moscow, 107016 Russia

 Consumer price index as an inflation indicator

 Price movements in the economy are reflected by various price indicators, including producer price indices, the gross domestic product deflator, and the consumer price index.
 Inflation is generally associated with the consumer price index (CPI), which measures how prices for a set of food products, non-food goods and services consumed by an average household (i.e. the cost of the consumer basket) change over time.
 The CPI has been selected as the key inflation indicator because it plays an important role in measuring changes in the cost of living.
-In addition, the CPI has a range of characteristics making it convenient for common use, namely a simple and clear method of construction, a monthly frequency of calculation, and timely publication.
+In addition, the CPI has a range of features making it convenient for common use, namely a simple and clear method of construction, a monthly frequency of calculation, and timely publication.

 The CPI may be calculated for different periods.
 Consumer price levels are most often compared month-over-month, year-over-year, and versus December of the previous year.